Quasiprobabilities in quantum thermodynamics and many-body systems: Quantum thermodynamics

 \section{Quantum thermodynamics}

-In Sec.~\ref{section_quasiprobs}, we have argued that, in the general case of $\rho$ and $\mathcal{O}_{1}(t_1)$ arbitrary non-commuting operators, the first measurement of the TPM scheme is invasive.
+In Sec.~\ref{section_quasiprobs}, we have argued that, in the general case of $\rho$ and $\mathcal{O}_{1}(t_1)$ arbitrary noncommuting operators, the first measurement of the TPM scheme is invasive.
 Specifically, the TPM scheme does not allow one to recover the unperturbed single-time probability $p(s_2)$ by marginalizing the joint probability $p(s_1,s_2)$ of the TPM scheme over the outcomes $s_1$ of the first measurement.
-As a result, applying the TPM scheme breaks the no-signaling in time condition, failing to capture non-commutativity in the statistics of the measurement outcomes taken at times $t_1$ and $t_2$~\cite{lostaglio2018quantum,beyer2021joint}.
+As a result, applying the TPM scheme breaks the no-signaling in time condition, failing to capture noncommutativity in the statistics of the measurement outcomes taken at times $t_1$ and $t_2$~\cite{lostaglio2018quantum,beyer2021joint}.
 This evidence is proven to be true for arbitrary quantum observables $\mathcal{O}_{1}(t_1)$ and $\mathcal{O}_{2}(t_2)$.
 Consequently, the same considerations shall hold in a thermodynamic context, where the measured observables are Hamiltonian operators.

-Kirkwood-Dirac quasiprobabilities can be employed to investigate {\it non-classical energetic processes}, where here `non-classical' indicates the presence of negative and imaginary values in the quasiprobability distribution of the thermodynamic quantity of interest, for instance, work, heat or entropy.
-In the current literature, Margenau-Hill quasiprobability distributions~\cite{allahverdyan2014nonequilibrium,halliwell2016leggett,lostaglio2018quantum,levy2020quasiprobability,hernandez2022experimental,PeiPRE2023}, the real parts of Kirkwood-Dirac ones, have been already discussed and employed to characterize non-classical work distributions~\cite{diaz2020quantum,hernandez2022experimental}, as well as the statistics of anomalous heat exchanges due to quantum correlations~\cite{levy2020quasiprobability}.
+Kirkwood-Dirac quasiprobabilities can be employed to investigate {\it nonclassical energetic processes}, where here `nonclassical' indicates the presence of negative and imaginary values in the quasiprobability distribution of the thermodynamic quantity of interest, for instance, work, heat or entropy.
+In the current literature, Margenau-Hill quasiprobability distributions~\cite{allahverdyan2014nonequilibrium,halliwell2016leggett,lostaglio2018quantum,levy2020quasiprobability,hernandez2022experimental,PeiPRE2023}, the real parts of Kirkwood-Dirac ones, have been already discussed and employed to characterize nonclassical work distributions~\cite{diaz2020quantum,hernandez2022experimental}, as well as the statistics of anomalous heat exchanges due to quantum correlations~\cite{levy2020quasiprobability}.

 In this section, we discuss the KDQ approach to characterize the statistics of internal energy fluctuations in a generic quantum system, close or open.
-Then, we will focus on the ways the presence of non-classicality is responsible for \emph{anomalous energy exchanges}~\cite{maffei2022anomalous} (see below for a proper definition) that can be identified, e.g., in the average and variance of work and heat distributions.
+Then, we will focus on the ways the presence of nonclassicality is responsible for \emph{anomalous energy exchanges}~\cite{maffei2022anomalous} (see below for a proper definition) that can be identified, e.g., in the average and variance of work and heat distributions.